dyfet/busuto/README.md

 ## Participation

-This project is offered as free (as in freedom) software for public use and has a public project page at https://www.gitlab.com/tychosoft/busuto which has an issue tracker where you can submit public bug reports and a public git repository.
+This project is offered as free (as in freedom) software for public use and has a public project page at https://www.github.com/dyfet/busuto which has an issue tracker where you can submit public bug reports and a public git repository.
 Patches and merge requests may be submitted in the issue tracker or thru email.
-Support requests and other kinds of inquiries may also be sent thru the tychosoft gitlab help desktop service.
 Other details about participation may be found in CONTRIBUTING.md.

 ## Testing